adilsonbna/usecase/README.md

 ---

-## Overview use-case
+## Overview
 This project we have establish a structured approach for managing infrastructure by creating dedicated Git repositories to store configurations and deployment templates.

 To streamline the deployment of POS software updates, set up CI/CD pipelines using modern GitOps tools like ArgoCD.

-These pipelines should support automated deployments across distinct environments—Development, Testing, and Production—enabling efficient testing, validation, and rollouts while reducing manual intervention.
+These pipelines are automated deployments across distinct environments—Development, Testing, and Production—enabling efficient testing, validation, and rollouts while reducing manual intervention.